 JCU reaches out to hard-to-reach areas where little or no resources for constructive dispute resolution are available.

-Currently, there are twelve Justice Centres nationwide, with the National Coordination Office which is housed at the High Court in Kampala.
-The twelve Justice Centres are located in the Districts of Kampala, Fort Portal, Hoima, Jinja, Masaka, Mubende, Mukono, Mbale, Tororo, Lira, Bundibugyo and Kasese.
+Currently, there are thirteen Justice Centres nationwide, with the National Coordination Office which is housed at the High Court in Kampala.
+The thirteen Justice Centres are located in the Districts of Kampala, Fort Portal, Hoima, Jinja, Masaka, Mubende, Mukono, Mbale, Tororo, Lira, Bundibugyo, Kasese and Yumbe.

 Conditions for the poor in Uganda